-- 1.9.d. security and safety measures appropriate to the participating site; and, ^(Core) - 1.9.e. accommodations for residents with disabilities consistent with the Sponsoring Institution's policy. ^(Core) - 1.10.
+- 1.9.d. security and safety measures appropriate to the participating site; and, (Core) - 1.9.e. accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
+(Core) - 1.10.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities. ^(Core) - 1.11.
-Other Learners and Health Care Personnel The presence of other learners and other health care personnel, including, but not limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed residents' education.
+This must include access to electronic medical literature databases with full text capabilities.
+(Core) - 1.11.
+Other Learners and Health Care Personnel not limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed residents' education.
 (Core)